b-legrand/horror-stories-from-angular-server-side-rendering-in-production/public/horror-stories-from-angular-server-side-rendering-in-production.md

 - 🚑 git bisect ( ~= 700 commits )<!-- .element: class="fragment" -->
 - 🤔 what changed ? what are we looking for ?<!-- .element: class="fragment" -->
 - ⏱️ While we're looking, hosting the app costs... 💸<!-- .element: class="fragment" -->
-- 🎉 thanks to 0x, and the flamegraph<!-- .element: class="fragment" -->
+- 🎉 thanks to [0x](https://www.npmjs.com/package/0x), and the flamegraph<!-- .element: class="fragment" -->
 ---
 - git bisect is a tool that helps you find the commit that introduced a bug
-- but we could not reproduce the heavy load on our local machines
+- but we could not really reproduce the heavy load on our local machines
-- then one day, we found the culprit, with the help of 0x
+- then one day, we found the culprit, with the help of 0x, a flamegraph tool for node.js
+- a lot of traces mentioning "critters"

 #### What (really) happened ?
 - Angular 12 upgrade was in the release<!-- .element: class="fragment" -->
-- inlineCriticalCss feature was enabled by default<!-- .element: class="fragment" -->
+- `inlineCriticalCss` feature was enabled by default<!-- .element: class="fragment" -->

 #### What is critters ?